 Most manufacturers that we reached out to either didn't use the material or didn't want to.
 When we finally located a manufacturer that would we had to source our own resin.

-We found an amazing company out of Pennsylvania that began over 30 years ago and has become the largest plastics recycler and PCR Resin provider in the world.
+We found an amazing company, KW Plastics, out of Alabama that began over 30 years ago and has become the largest plastics recycler and PCR Resin provider in the world.

 Through them we were able to source our HDPE PCR resin which is essentially recycled milk jugs.